sunjin19126/Caterpillar/README.md

 ### Code overview

-The most important code is in `caterpillar.py`.
+The proposed model of Caterpillar is in `caterpillar.py`.

 The comparison models is in `models4Comparison`.